Victor Bianchini: Community service

 Bianchini has served on numerous boards, councils and organizations.
 He was chairman of the University of San Diego School of Law Board of Visitors from 1978 to 1979.
 He also volunteered for service as an AAU boxing referee for the Community Youth Athletic Association (previously, the Chicano Athletic Association) from 1978 to 1980, and discontinued when the head coach and executive director, Junior Robles, was killed in a tragic airplane crash in Poland carrying the U.S. Boxing Team.
 He was President of the San Diego County Law Library board of trustees, and President of the San Diego County Law Library Justice Foundation in the 1990s.
 He presently holds a voluntary position with the San Diego Law Library Foundation (director and past president) on which he continues to serve as a director.
 Most recently, he was a director and vice president of the San Diego County Bar Association (2019-2021)and also served as a director on the San Diego County Bar Association Board of Directors from 1978 to 1980 as director, treasurer, and vice president.
 He has served on the Board of Governors and the Judicial Advisory Committee of the Association of Business Trial Lawyers San Diego (ABTL) as community outreach co-chair of the Trial Attorney Program (TAP), and serves on the Veterans Advisory Councils of both San Diego State University, and the University of San Diego School of Law.
-Immediately after his release from Marine Corps active service in 1967, he served as a volunteer at Kibbutz Ein Gev, Tiberias, Israel for approximately six months prior to entering into private law practice in the U.S.
+Immediately following his release from Marine Corps active service in 1967, he toured Europe on a motorcycle and then served as a volunteer at Kibbutz Ein Gev, Tiberias, Israel for approximately six months prior to entering into private law practice in the U.S.

 Bianchini is the immediate past chairman of the Flying Leatherneck Aviation Museum's Historical Foundation, leaving his position on September 15, 2022.
-He was succeeded by Lieutennt General Terry G. Robling, USMC, Retired.
+He was succeeded by Lieutenant General Terry G. Robling, USMC, Retired.
 He was recently inducted to the Flying Leathernecks Foundation Wall of Honor.
-He served as the president of the Marine Corps Recruit Depot Historical Foundation from 2007 to 2010; is the past vice chair of the Veterans Village of San Diego (VVSD), as well as life member and former director on the Marine Corps Reserve Association governing board, from which he resigned in 2021.
-He is a life member of the Force Reconnaissance Association, a life member of the United States Marine Corps Combat Correspondents Association, a life member of the Disabled American Veterans, a member of the U.S.M.C.
+He served as the president of the Marine Corps Recruit Depot Historical Foundation from 2007 to 2009; is the past vice chair of the Veterans Village of San Diego (VVSD), as well as life member and former director on the Marine Corps Reserve Association governing board, from which he resigned in 2021.
+He is a life member of the Force Reconnaissance Association, a life member of the United States Marine Corps Combat Correspondents Association, life member of the Disabled American Veterans, a member of the U.S.M.C.
 Combat Helicopter and Tiltrotor Association(“Pop-a-Smoke”), and a life member of the Jewish War Veterans.